Tim Truzy is an expert instructor in the use of the abacus. He has taught adults and children in the use of the counting tool.

 - In addition, above the dividing bar, the numbers indicate 5 in varying values.
 For instance, pull down the bead in the first row to the dividing bar.
 You have placed five on the abacus.
 Now, bring the abacus to rest.
 Now, pull down the bead above the dividing bar on the second row.
 You have placed 50 on the abacus.
 Bring the abacus to rest.

 - Finally, if you were to continue doing this, the next bead above the dividing bar on the third row would represent 500, then the next 5,000, and so on.
 Here is some more information about working with the abacus, which is important:

 Terms to Know

 - Borrow – This process occurs when you subtract a smaller number from a greater one.
-For example: we borrow 6 from the equation which reads: 10 – 6.
+For example, we borrow six from the equation, which reads: 10 – 6.